Due to current Covid-19 restrictions, we are currently closed

 A permanent place in the community was needed.

-In 2007, a permanent place was found in “voorzieningencluster Prismare, and Pastoraat na Ramp became Huis van Verhalen – House of Stories.
+In 2007, a permanent place was found in “Wijkvoorziening Prismare (Community facility), and Pastoraat na Ramp became Huis van Verhalen – House of Stories.

 Various activities are organised such as a knitting morning, a multi-cultural afternoon and many other activities.